menu icon

 Course fees for EU and international students

-For this course (per year)
+For this course (month)

 Entry requirements

 A 2.1 equivalent degree (GPA 3.0) in any Engineering Discipline or Physical Sciences/Maths degree that contians the core modules: Materials, thermodynamics, dynamics and maths.
-Applicants with a high 2.2 equivalent degree classification but 2:1 standard marks in core modules may be considered for entry.
+Applicants with a high 2.2 equivalent degree classification but 2:1 standard marks in core modules may be considered for entry

 University information

-The University of Glasgow is one of four ancient universities in Scotland, founded back in 1451.
-Alumni include seven Nobel Prize winners, Scotland’s First Minister and a Prime Minister, while Albert Einstein gave a seminal lecture on the theory of relativity there in 1933.
-The university consists of four colleges: College of Arts College of Medical, Veterinary and Life Sciences College of Science and Engineering College of...more
+The University of Glasgow is the fourth oldest university in the English-speaking world, founded back in 1451.
+Alumni include eight Nobel Prize winners, Scotland’s First Minister and a Prime Minister, while Albert Einstein gave a seminal lecture on the theory of relativity there in 1933.
+The university consists of four colleges: College of Arts and Humanities College of Medical, Veterinary and Life Sciences College of Science and...more

 Similar courses at this uni